 Streamline the setup process

 To make the setup process more manageable for you and your team, assign each person to a workstation.
-There should be people in charge of assembling and manning the display.
-Others should be assigned to operate the light, sound, and visual systems.
-Meanwhile, you or the designated supervisor should concentrate on overseeing the entire process and making sure that everything is in order.
+There should be people in charge of assembling and running the display, while others should be assigned to operate the light, sound, and visual systems.

 Showcase a visually appealing and engaging display